Amp-Lab-at-VT/website/markdowns/basic_soldering.md

         amp-lab-leadership-team-g@vt.edu

-#### Populate a PC board with an instructor.
+#### Populate a PC board with an instructor

 Available PCBs

 - B-BOP, Bipolar Breadboard Power Supply (recommended)
 - Boost Converter Business Card

 Contact an instructor by sending a message to the Google Group below with your available meeting times.

-Please send questions and requests to:
+Please email [amp-lab-leadership-team-g@vt.edu](mailto:amp-lab-leadership-team-g@vt.edu) with questions or concerns.

-        amp-lab-leadership-team-g@vt.edu

-Note:

-Instructors are student volunteers.
-If you haven't received a reply, please send a follow-up email.
+> **Note: Instructors are student volunteers.
+If you haven't received a reply, please send a follow-up email.**